imanibew/gitrepo/README.md

 # gitrepo
-This is the first git repository i am trying to create
+After creating the master branch, this time i am trying to add more data to the readme.

+Hi There.
+Welcome to the world of Git!